-The flip-in strategy is one of the basic types of poison pill strategies that companies use to benefit their shareholders and to help defend their company from an unwanted takeover.
-In the flip-in strategy, the takeover target company – in order to defend itself against a hostile takeover – dilutes the value of its individual shares by making more shares available to existing shareholders.
+The flip-in strategy is one of the basic types of poison pill strategies that companies use to benefit their shareholders and help defend their company from an unwanted takeover.
+In the flip-in strategy, the target company – in order to defend itself against a hostile takeover – dilutes the value of its individual stock shares by making more shares available to existing shareholders.

 Understanding the Flip-in Strategy Process

 The flip-in poison pill process is typically built into a company’s charter or bylaws.
 It sets up an automatically triggered response whenever a shareholder acquires a certain percentage of the company’s outstanding shares.
 At the point which the shareholder acquires the triggering percentage – which is usually a minimum of 20%, up to a maximum of 50% – the flip-in strategy is activated.

 In addition to the automatic trigger, another reason that a company puts the flip-in poison pill strategy into its bylaws is that they want potential hostile acquirers to know about it.
 Often, just the knowledge that a flip-in strategy exists is a sufficient deterrent to keep hostile acquirers away.

 When the strategy is activated, already existing shareholders – but not newly buying shareholders (i.e., such as the hostile acquirer) – are given the opportunity to buy additional shares of the target company.
 In addition, the opportunity to purchase additional shares is made very appealing by the fact that the shareholders can acquire them at a substantial discount from the current market price.

 Corporate Finance Institute® offers a course that delves into the financial analysis behind acquisitions.
 Check out our M&A Financial Modeling Course to learn more!

 The flip-in poison pill strategy accomplishes two things:

 1. From the target and acquiring companies points of view